shamilee05/FinLit/README.md

 **Domains: Banking, Tax, Loans, Investments**
 Upto 160 questions and concepts to learn and crack!

+Since, our application is a **Progressive Web Application or PWA**, you can use it on any device - Laptop, Desktop, Mobile phone - regardless!

 How to use our app?
 - Starting off with our **Home Page**, if you are a new user, we would require you to attempt the **Initiation quiz** on the Banking domain: